sheikhfahad-dev/Amazon-home-page/README.md

 # Amazon-home-page
 this is s Amazon home page-demo
+Update README with project info Fahad